Sacred Heart Church North Gosforth

 First Holy Communions and First Sacrament of Penance at Sacred Heart Church

 The Sacramental Preparation is for children from Year 4 upwards from the parish.
-It is led by the Parish Priest, Deacon and parish catechists.
+It is led by the Parish Priest and parish catechists.
 St Oswald’s School also encourages the children to be involved if they are pupils in the school.

 The programme starts in September each year and the First Holy Communion Mass is usually in June.

-Over this preparation period the children meet on seven Saturday morning sessions in the Parish Hall, with a specially themed Mass on the following Sunday specifically for the First Communion children.
-The children and parents are asked to attend their usual Sunday Mass on other Sundays, but to attend these special Masses at the Sacred Heart after the Saturday sessions, when the children are given opportunities to read and participate in other ways in the Mass.
+Over this preparation period the children meet on seven Saturday morning sessions in the Parish Hall, with seven specially themed Sunday Masses specifically for the First Communion children during the preparation period.
+The children and parents are asked to attend their usual Sunday Mass on other Sundays, but to attend these special Masses at the Sacred Heart after the Saturday sessions, when the children are given opportunities to read and participate in other ways in the Mass

 Parents are invited to three evening meetings during the programme: one before the programme starts, one before the First Penance/Confession Service in February, and one before the First Holy Communion Mass in June.